-How Frequently Should You Seal Granite Counters?
+How Often Do You Seal Granite Counters?

 In its natural form, granite is already strong, durable, and attractive.
 However, despite having a low permeability, granite that has not been sealed properly can embed germs and moisture, which are variables that do not bode well on food preparation surfaces.
 It is important to properly clean and maintain granite countertops.